 It consists of 75 historical buildings collected from 20 townships in all parts of the country.
 The oldest structure is a storage house from Aalborg dated back to c.
 1550.

 20. Kronborg Slot

-Grenen is a 4 km long curved sandbar, north of the town of Skagen.
-Created overtime because two seas meets here.
-The area is one of the most popular tourist destinations in the country, with more than 1 million visitors each year.
+Grenen is a 4 km long curved sandy spit system, north of the town of Skagen.
+The spit is formed over thousands of years.
+On the tip two seas meets.
+Skagen is one of the most popular tourist destinations in the country, with more than 1 million visitors each year.

 22. Møns klint

-Møns Klint is popular with tourists from across Europe with some 250,000 visitors a year.
+Møns Klint is popular with tourists from across Europe with around 250,000 visitors per year.